Modular memristor model with synaptic-like plasticity and volatile memory: Conclusions

 D.H. and L.K. conceived and led the project, carried out the theoretical development, implemented the model and simulations, analyzed the data, and wrote the manuscript.
 S.H.F. and K.K. contributed to the theoretical development and provided critical feedback and revisions to specific sections of the manuscript.
 A.P., Y.R.P., J.P., and J.V. fabricated the polymeric memristors and performed the experimental measurements.
-All authors reviewed the manuscript and approved the final version.